Where professors and students are partners in discovery.

 - A senior neuroscience major was the lead author on a paper about the neural mechanisms that trigger breathing in mammals.
 The paper was the fourth published by a team of graduate and undergraduate researchers led by an assistant professor.

 W&M's dedicated faculty prove that it's possible to be both an excellent teacher and an excellent researcher.
-Over the past year, members of our faculty have won multiple grants from the National Endowment for the Humanities, the National Science Foundation, the Fulbright Program and even a rare John Simon Guggenheim Memorial Foundation Fellowship in Medicine and Health.
+Our faculty members have won multiple grants from the National Endowment for the Humanities, the National Science Foundation, the Fulbright Program and even a rare John Simon Guggenheim Memorial Foundation Fellowship in Medicine and Health.

 In the past decade, external funding for faculty and graduate student research at W&M has doubled.
 That type of success has lead to the creation of dozens of on- and off-campus research centers and professional collaborations, including: